nirlanka/nirmall.github.io/about.md

 layout: default
 title: About
 hide_title: true
+published: true
 ---

 # About <strong>Evil Dino</strong>

-I'm a hacker and artist.
+I'm a hacker and an artist.